 Community engagement worker

 We have got a rare opportunity to join our engagement team as we look to recruit a community engagement worker.
-This is a part-time post based in east or mid Devon.
+This is a part-time post based in west Cornwall.

 The focus of the role is to support the engagement work of the Office of the Police and Crime Commissioner in particular to: